MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/edit-web-application-settings.md

 ---

-# How to Edit settings or requests in a Web application
+# How to edit settings or requests in a Web application

 You can use the Web Application Editor to manually create or edit a request in a Web Application Transaction Monitoring template.
 For editing a particular request, there is no difference whether the request was created manually or by capturing a browser session.
 For detailed information about the properties that you can set for the request, see Web Application Request Properties.

-##Edit the settings in  Web Application Editor
+## Edit the settings in  Web Application Editor
-Follow these steps:

-1. Start the operations console with an account that has Author credentials in the management group.
+1. Open the operations console with an account that has Author credentials in the management group.

 2. Open the authoring workspace.